 Yes, and not only to stop water damage in your house—although that’s a good enough reason as far as we’re concerned.
 Condensate problems can lead to the limit switch shutting down the AC.
 The excess humidity it creates will encourage the growth of mold and mildew inside the air conditioning system, which will damage components, lower energy efficiency, and send foul odors through the house.

 When you’ve got a leaking AC, you can trust us for solutions.
-We offer air conditioning repair in Smyrna, NY and throughout Delaware and the Eastern Shore of Maryland.
+We offer air conditioning repair in Smyrna, DE and throughout Delaware and the Eastern Shore of Maryland.